terrylimax/medical-rag-reranker/README.md

 ## Training

 Training is implemented using Lightning and configured with Hydra.
+The entrypoint is Fire-based:
+`python -m medical_rag_reranker.commands train`.

 To start training: